Members

 Emeritus Membership – For writers who no longer qualify for Current membership and do not choose Post-Current membership, or for writers who no longer qualify for Post-Current membership.

-Only Current, Post-Current, Emeritus, Financial Core, Associate, and Caucus WGAW members or their delegates are eligible to create myWGA accounts.
+Only Current, Post-Current, Emeritus, Financial Core, and Associate WGAW members or their delegates are eligible to create myWGA accounts.
 Writers Guild of America, East members cannot currently access the system.
 Read this list of requirements to join the Guild.
 If you are a current WGAW member, refer to our myWGA Account Help FAQ or contact the Membership Department.

 Simply put, we cannot afford not to.
 Formed in 2008, the PAC has given the WGAW direct access to decision makers and allowed us to develop critical relationships with policymakers.
 The PAC allows us to fight against media consolidation and concentrated corporate power, for increased competition and opportunities for writers and to preserve and strengthen the labor movement.
 Collective bargaining remains our most important and powerful tool, but we must also exercise our political power in the legislative and regulatory process to advance the interests of writers.